AN ADVOCATE MUST TUNE IN AND PAY ATTENTION TO WHAT IS HAPPENING.

 We can no longer turn our heads away when we learn that school children are afraid to get on their school busses or afraid to go to school for fear of being “shot up.”

 Isolation, lack of mental health care or delayed care, discrimination and neglect often prevent treatment of mental illness, and in the contemporary culture, we are adding new layers of need for the treatment of mental health.
 The World Health Organization records 460 million people around the world who suffer from mental or neurological disorders.
-The WHO says one in four persons has a mental health issue.
+The WHO says one in four persons has a mental health issue, some of them visible, only a very few violent.

 They urge countries to move from large institutions to smaller, more personal community treatments and advocacy.
 Here is where every individual has a responsibility to consider becoming an advocate for mental health and the treatment of mental illness.
 It can be done on a small scale, or you can become as involved as your situation allows.
 YOU ARE THE PERSON WHO CAN STAND UP AND DO THE JOB, but first you need to know what an advocate is and examine some options for ways to advocate.